This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 A poop explosion!
 Mom’s worst nightmare, particularly when out and about.

 We have a name for a diaper blowout in our house: poonami.
 And there’s a good reason for it.
 It looks like a tsunami full of poo just landed on your baby.

 The back, the belly, the legs … ALL over the clothes!

 But are diaper blowouts really that inevitable?!
 Not really.
 There’s a lot that you can do to try and prevent them, and lots of tips and hacks that you can follow to turn it into a bit less of a mess.

 What is a Diaper Blowout?

-A diaper blowout is when the diaper fails to contain the poop, and this leaks out of the diaper.
+A diaper or baby blowout is when the diaper fails to contain the poop, and this leaks out of the diaper.